invoiceninja/invoiceninja.github.io/source/docs/quotes.md

 ### Restored

-Restoring a quote from the archived state will set the quote back to its previous state prior to archiving.
+Restoring a quote from the archived or deleted state will set the quote back to its previous state prior to archiving.

 <x-next url=/docs/credits>Credits</x-next>